Mubeenhub/React-RegistrationForm/README.md

-<h3>This Project Outputs data in Object notation to be further prosessed using JSON </h3>
+# This Project Outputs data in Object notation to be further prosessed using JSON

 # Getting Started with Create React App